10 Early Season Deer-Hunting Tips For Bagging a Monster

 Forget the shredded telephone poles of late October.
 (Well OK, if you find one go ahead and get excited.)
 But what you’re really looking for now are rubs that look like they were made by Rudolph, not Godzilla.
 In the early season, even the slimmest shredding is likely the work of a dandy.
 Look for saplings and brush—usually near the hottest food sources—with freshly shaved bark, and you’re staring at a potential big-buck ambush site.

 Water is such a powerful attractant in the warm weather of the early season that you could almost plan your hunts around H2O alone.
 If I’m hunting a new area this time of year, I’ll often simply find the water, speed-scout for the best sign, and sit right there.
 The ideal water setup, though, is a creek, natural pond, or push-up pond that’s close to both security cover and food.
 On warm early-season days, deer will grab a drink before heading out to feed.
-It’s slam-dunk setup that will draw bucks now and well into the rut.
+It’s a slam-dunk setup that will draw bucks now and well into the rut.

 Yes, the One Great Truth about early-season deer food is that acorns rule.
 But deer eat like your kids do, gorging on one thing until they’re sick of it and then turning to something else.
 And in early fall, what they turn to is usually green.
 Think about it: Every food source in the whitetail world is drying down, and they’ve got the rest of winter to gnaw on twigs, so they go for the succulent stuff while they can, including still-green bean plants, alfalfa, wheat, rye, clover, peas, and brassicas.
 Even if there’s a good acorn crop, count on deer to chaw on nuts for a week, then turn their attention back to greens.

 Most early-season hunters limit their hunts to the evening feeding pattern, but that doesn’t mean you shouldn’t get outdoors in the morning.
 Dawn is prime time for spotting a monster that’s slipping off a field on his way back to bed.
-Because early-season deer tend to bed very close to their favorite grub, there’s a great chance he’ll enter the field from the same spot in evening.
+Because early-season deer tend to bed very close to their favorite grub, there’s a great chance he’ll enter the field from the same spot in the evening.
 As in turkey hunting, roosted ain’t roasted, but it makes your odds of tagging the buck on your evening sit go way up.

 Rattling horns are not just for the rut.
 The weeks after velvet shed feature lots of sparring and some surprisingly intense tussles as bucks re-negotiate the pecking order that was established in early summer, when antlers were soft.
 Don’t make the same loud ruckus you would in November, but know that some judicious tickling and light cracking can pull a curious buck into bow range now.